blockchaintp/sextant/docs/deployments/infosec/tfs-admin.md

 Latest](../../images/sextant-deployments-tfs-sawtooth-settings-explorer-latest.png){.shadow}

 !!!Note
-    The snapshots are stored in a hidden readonly directory `.snapshots` as you can see if you switch back to the TFS™ CLI session:
+    The snapshots are stored in a hidden read-only directory `.snapshots` as you can see if you switch back to the TFS™ CLI session:

 ```bash